Caretaker government of Canada: Post-election

+The Governor General or Lieutenant Governor requests the incumbent Prime Minister or Premier and his or her Ministers to remain in office on a caretaker basis until a new government is sworn in, and contacts the nominated successor and invites them to form a government.
+The nominated successor accepts the invitation and undertakes to inform the Governor General or Lieutenant Governor when the new Ministry is in a position to be sworn in.
+In the meantime, the caretaker government continues in office until the new government is sworn in.

 If it is unclear to the incumbent prime minister or premier who will be able to command a majority in the House of Commons or provincial legislature, they may delay advising the Governor General or Lieutenant Governor as to a potential change of government, and may negotiate an agreement with non official opposition parties as to whether they will vote with a future government on questions of confidence and supply, and may even delay a final decision until the next House of Commons or Provincial Legislature sits, to let the House "test the numbers" by a formal vote in the House.

 In most cases, several weeks can elapse between an election and the swearing-in of a new government.